onflow/cadence/docs/language/control-flow.md

 The if-statement starts with the `if` keyword, followed by the condition, and the code that should be executed if the condition is true inside opening and closing braces.
-The condition expression must be Bool
+The condition must be boolean and the braces are required.
-The braces are required and not optional.
 Parentheses around the condition are optional.

 ```cadence